 On the Shopify backend dashboard, you’d need to go to the Online Store section – Preferences.
 Follow along with the below screenshots.

 How to install the Facebook Pixel on Clickfunnels

 Clickfunnels is a comprehensive toolkit for marketers that allows you to create outstanding and high-converting funnels and landing pages.
 Although it’s a bit costlier than other available options, here are 10 reasons why Clickfunnels is expensive but totally worth it!

 Now, a quick explanation here, pro marketers usually take people to something that’s called a landing page that contains a lead form.

-Driving people into a funnel, a step by step up to the final buying decision will help you better sell and have higher conversion rates.
+Driving people into a funnel, a step-by-step up to the final buying decision will help you better sell and have higher conversion rates.

 The way that this works is simple.
 After people opt-in with their personal information, they will be taken to the thank you page for segmentation purposes.